 Along with our normal, highly walkable, residential, Elliott Pond will include a great, super-social element called “cohousing”.
 No question it’s a misleading name — because it’s not a commune or a dorm.
 In fact, like the rest of Elliott Pond’s residential, it will be high-end homes with all the privacy anyone wants.

-Two obvious things distinguish cohousing from a typical subdivision.
-One is charm.
+It will likely be even more charming than the rest of Elliott Pond.
 Cars don’t enter the core and parking lots are located away from the houses.
 Front porches, nooks, human scale.
-The other is the neighborhood dining hall.
+But the most obvious distinction of cohousing is the neighborhood dinner hall.
 A resident has the option of eating dinner there any evening he or she feels like it, perhaps to socialize or perhaps to save time.

-Don’t be misled by that word “cohousing”.
-It’s not a commune, not a dormitory, not a cult.
-It’s a normal neighborhood of houses owned or rented by the residents.
-The difference is subtle — they are designed so the residents enjoy more happenstance social interaction: big front porches, pocket parks, sidewalks close to the porches, etc. Most important, there’s the dining hall where residents can eat dinner when they want to.
+The main advantage of cohousing is there’s more happenstance social interaction.
+Design helps: big front porches, pocket parks, sidewalks close to the porches, etc. But most important, there’s the dinner hall where residents can eat dinner when they want to.
+Eating together leads to conversations and friendships.
 Do residents like the results?
 Below are comments from residents of three existing communities.